Brika: Early life and career

 Brika took part in a performance with electronic artist Gryffin at Ultra Music Festival in 2015.
 More recently, Brika also performed with Kygo during the winter XGames 2016 live on ESPN (United States) Nationwide.
 Miami New Times wrote articles referring to her as "Miami Music's Next Big Thing" and "Ten Can't-Miss Local Acts of III Points 2016".
 The Miami New Times highlighted: "Her voice has an old-school quality that's rich with nuance and subtlety, rare these days."

 NYLON placed Brika in their list of "7 Up-And-Coming Female Artists You Should Know About".
 She took part in Red Bull's esteemed SoundSelect festival alongside up-and-coming artist Goldlink.
 Brika was featured on Live Nation's One's To Watch alongside LANY, Léon, and many other artists.

 Artistry

 Her sonic identity has been characterized as “alt-soul... simplistic yet powerful in nature” with a vocally "sultry tone".
 Brika has expressed that she draws inspiration from “bits and pieces of everything, even visuals”.
 Journalist Brianne Nemiroff, of Viva Glam Magazine, has compared her sound to Billie Holiday and Banks.
-Brika states her “greatest inspiration is being in the middle of action”.